 Sacramento Criminal Defense Lawyer

-Hiring a Sacramento criminal defense attorney from our firm can protect your future.
+Hiring a Sacramento criminal defense attorney from our criminal defense law firm can protect your future.
 We will do everything in our power to get you the most positive outcome possible for your case.

-Being arrested for a crime is an alarming experience.
+Being arrested by a police officer for a crime is an alarming experience.
 Having your freedom taken away from you, even temporarily, is scary enough to have you wishing for the best defense you can possibly get.

 Even worse than the arrest is the aftermath.
 Waiting to learn your fate can be so nerve-wracking that many people will sign a plea agreement just to get the experience over with.
 More often than not, that’s a big mistake.